TechnologyBrewery/prime/README.md

 schema=mySchema
 ```

-For an entire list of what is configurable what defaul values are used, please see [PrimeConfig](https://bitbucket.org/cpointe/prime/src/a9bc4fe5e7c73857e2621e13b5e7073d06c2a27e/src/main/java/org/bitbucket/cpointe/prime/PrimeConfig.java?at=master&fileviewer=file-view-default) for the version you are leveraging.
+For an entire list of what is configurable what default values are used, please see [PrimeConfig](https://bitbucket.org/cpointe/prime/src/a9bc4fe5e7c73857e2621e13b5e7073d06c2a27e/src/main/java/org/bitbucket/cpointe/prime/PrimeConfig.java?at=master&fileviewer=file-view-default) for the version you are leveraging.

 3.)
 Make sure you have at least one Flyway migration defined in `src/main/resources/db/migrations`.